Course requirements for the PhD degree in Horticulture & Crop Science

 All graduate students in HCS are required to complete our core curriculum.
 Graduate students may be required to take additional specialized courses as directed by their Student Advisory Committee (SAC).

-Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first autumn semester
+Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first semester of enrollment (AU or SP).

 Colloquium and Seminar requirement: (HCS 7890 1 cr repeatable).
 Students will enroll in HCS 7890 a minimum of two times: The first of these should occur by the second semester of enrollment, during which the student will present a Colloquium describing his or her research proposal.
 The second and subsequent enrollments can be any semester thereafter.

-Research requirement: (HCS 8999 1-12 cr, repeatable).
+Research requirement: (HCS 8998 and HCS 8999 1-12 cr, repeatable).
 Students undertake innovative, timely research projects as a major component of the total graduate program.
-Enrollment in HCS 8999 (Research) provides credit for the research experience.
-Research Proposals are considered HCS 8999 activity and they should be submitted to the GSC by the end of the third semester of enrollment for Ph.D. students.
+Enrollment in HCS 8998 (Research) provides credit for the pre-candidacy research experience.
+Research Proposals are considered HCS 8998 activity and are submitted as part of enrollment in HCS 7890 (above) by the end of the third semester of enrollment for Ph.D. students.
+HCS 8999 is intended for post-candidacy research following completion of the candidacy exam.
+Enrollment in HCS 8999 (post-candidacy Research) follows successful completion of the candidacy exam and is generally for 3 cr.

 Submission of Publication Requirement: All students will submit a publication to a peer-reviewed journal.